I attended a sermon about honoring parents, and among what the preacher said: that honoring them is required in all cas…

 I attended a sermon about honoring parents, and among what the preacher said: that honoring them is required in all cases.

-As for obeying them, it is restricted.
+As for obeying them, it's restricted.

 I say: